CM Punk’s Wrestling Return Speculated As Ex-WWE Champ Booked For Chicago Event On Day Before ‘All In’ Show

 — W. Ryne Hall (@WRyneHall) May 11, 2018

 It may be too early to expect CM Punk to make his grand return to pro wrestling at All In, but both members of the Young Bucks have been quoted as saying that they’d love to have him on the show.
 In an interview with Rolling Stone, Matt Jackson said that he aggressively “bugged” Punk for “a year or two” about a wrestling comeback, before realizing that it would be best if the pro wrestler-turned MMA fighter decided for himself.
-Similarly, Nick Jackson said that it might be a “matter of time” before Punk realizes that he actually misses pro wrestling, and that there is a lot of fan demand for him to return to the ring.
+Similarly, Nick Jackson said that it might be a “matter of time” before Punk realizes that he actually misses pro wrestling and that there is a lot of fan demand for him to return to the ring.

 Meanwhile, the main “return” that might be on CM Punk’s mind right now is a return to the octagon in front of his hometown crowd, as the 39-year-old welterweight will be facing Mike Jackson on June 9 at UFC 225, which will be held at the United Center.
 This will be Punk’s second UFC fight, following his submission loss to Mickey Gall at UFC 203 in September 2016.